Vocal Cord Dysfunction (VCD)

 What is Vocal Cord Dysfunction (VCD)?

-Anyone can experience VCD, though it is more common in women than in men, especially women ages 20 to 40.
+VCD affects people of all ages, including athletes and those with other respiratory or throat conditions.
+It is more common in women than in men, especially women ages 20 to 40.

 Common triggers of VCD include:

-- Acid reflux
+- Gastroesophageal reflux disease (GERD)

-- Postnasal drip or allergies
+- Post-nasal drip, sinus infections, or allergies

-Common symptoms of VCD include:
+The symptoms of VCD can come on suddenly and may include:

-- Difficulty breathing
+- Difficulty breathing in (especially during activity)

 UR Medicine's Treatments for Vocal Cord Dysfunction (VCD)